Recruiting | 5Min Read

 Admittedly, this tip is more about timing rather than actual writing or crafting content.
 However, knowing when to send customized recruitment emails is just as important as their contents.
 It won't matter if you have the most amazing, most attention-grabbing email ever if you're sending it at the wrong time.

 Ideally, you should send recruitment emails to prospective agents at the beginning of the journey.
 That is if you're still trying to establish initial contact with a candidate, use an email.
 It can feel less intrusive and thus more welcoming than a phone call or a direct message on social media.
+To start this process, you can find the email address of the agent first, which you can do easily, using an online tool that is designed solely for this purpose.

 Another great time to send a recruitment email is for following up.
 You can do this after the agent has already been interviewed or after receiving a formal application (depending on your brokerage's hiring process).
 Remember to be persistent but not aggressive when making reminders.
 In the end, ask them if they prefer to communicate in other ways or if they want to continue with email correspondence.
 Doing so can help improve the candidate's experience.